EthanP94/E-Commerce-Backend/README.md

   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
   This project is the creation of the back end for an e-commerce site.
 This application used Express.js API and Sequelize to interact with a MySQL database.
 This application displays creation of database using mySQL with models and associations.
 Then demonstrates the API Routes to perform RESTful CRUD operations displayed in my walk through videos.
+Click [here](chrome-extension://mmeijimgabbpbgpdklnllpncmdofkcpn/app.html#/files/e56d8498-a7a1-4941-ybce-eb55f48400fe) to watch a walkthrough.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)